abarnhard/abarnhard.github.io/_posts/2020-01-14-how-to-solve-it.md

 early on in the development process.

 ## 4. Looking Back
-> By looking back at the completed solution, by reconsidering and reexamining the result and the path that led to it, they [the student] could consolidate their knowledge and develop their ability to solve problems
+> By looking back at the completed solution, by reconsidering and reexamining the result and the path that led to it, they [the student] could consolidate their knowledge and develop their ability to solve problems.
 > \- G. Polya

 Reflecting on the solution is part of the process.
 Like red, green, refactor in TDD or the adage to "First make it work, then make it right, then make it fast", reflection is a vital part of creating good code.
 Writing software is simultaneously an act of creation and discovery.
 The odds that